AdamM-AU/COSC2635-SlipstreamDevs/Project Source Code/readme.md

  - /js - Contains all the JavaScript Libraries that we are using or have created
  - /images - Contains all images used by the project
  - /upload - Contains any files uploaded and attached to tickets
- - /vendor - Contains COMPOSER installed external librarys
+ - /vendor - Contains COMPOSER installed external libraries